Hello, I Must Be Going! (album): Tour

 Collins supported the album with a concert tour of Europe and North America between November 1982 and February 1983.
 He performed with a nine-piece band that included Genesis touring musicians Chester Thompson and Daryl Stuermer, and the Phenix Horns.

 Reissue

-The album was re-released and remastered by Steve Hoffman for the Audio Fidelity label in 2011 on Gold CD.
+The album was re-released using a flat transfer done by Steve Hoffman for the Audio Fidelity label in 2011 on Gold CD.
 The album was also reissued as part of the Take a Look at Me Now series of Collins studio album remasters during 2016, with a new second disc of bonus songs.